buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcElementAssembly.md

 The _IfcElementAssembly_ represents complex element assemblies aggregated from several elements, such as discrete elements, building elements, or other elements.

 > EXAMPLE Steel construction assemblies, such as trusses and different kinds of frames, can be represented by the _IfcElementAssembly_ entity.
-Other examples include slab fields aggregated from a number of precast concrete slabs or reinforcement units made from several reinforcement bars.
-Also bathroom units, staircase sections and other premanufactured or precast elements are examples of the general _IfcElementAssembly_ entity
+Premanufactured or precast elements are examples of the general _IfcElementAssembly_ entity

 > NOTE&nbsp; The _IfcElementAssembly_ is a general purpose entity that is required to be decomposed.
 Also other subtypes of _IfcElement_ can be decomposed.
 The assembly structure can be nested, i.e. an _IfcElementAssembly_ could be an aggregated part within another _IfcElementAssembly_.